Many Protestants and virtually all “evangelical” Christians think that, after becoming “believers,” they have been “born again.”

 Jesus came saying, “Repent you, and believe the gospel” (Mark 1:15).
 But what is the true gospel?
 The truth of the gospel is now hidden from the vast majority of professing Christians.
 Ever since the first century, there has been a conspiracy to deceive would-be Christians about the meaning of the gospel.
 Shocking as it is, this statement is true!

 Most believe that the gospel is about the person of Christ.
 Certainly He is an important subject, but Christ is not the gospel.
 The Bible shows that Jesus is preached in conjunction with the gospel.
 Of course, His role is extremely important.
 But again, He is not the gospel!

-Notice Mark’s account again: “Now after that John [the first Malachi 3:1 messenger] was put in prison, Jesus came into Galilee, preaching the gospel of the kingdom of God” (Mark 1:14).
+Notice Mark’s account again: “Now after that John [the Baptist] was put in prison, Jesus came into Galilee, preaching the gospel of the kingdom of God” (Mark 1:14).
 That is the gospel Jesus preached, saying, “Repent you, and believe the gospel.”
 What gospel?—the “kingdom of God.”
 Verse 1 refers to this message: “The beginning of the gospel of Jesus Christ.”
 Christ’s gospel is about the kingdom of God—not something else!
 One must believe that gospel to be saved—not some counterfeit.

 No wonder Christ answered Nicodemus as He did.

 Everything that Christ said and taught He tied to the kingdom of God!

 We have seen that Christians will be born again so that they can “see”—“inherit” (I Cor.
 15:50)—the kingdom of God.
 This much is now plain.